Bruno Lozano: LGBTQI+ achievements

 Lozano currently (2021) serves as president for Del Rio SAFE (Sexual Advocacy For Everyone), a local LGBTQI+ non-profit.
 Lozano has been featured on multiple news outlets due to his landslide win as the first openly gay elected official in Del Rio.
-Zoe Saldana featured Lozano in a mini documentary series on Great Big Story.
+Zoe Saldaña featured Lozano in a mini documentary series on Great Big Story.
 He was also featured on Topic, an “entertaining and storytelling studio” from First Look Media.
 The short documentary follows Lozano shortly after his landslide win in 2018.
 He can be heard giving a keynote speech in front of a crowd at Eagle Pass, Texas Pride 2018.
 In 2021 Lozano performed in drag on HBO's We're Here alongside his drag mother Shangela when the show came to Del Rio.